zhangzhang2024/zhangzhang2024/README.md

 🎓 I am a Ph.D student at School of Mechanical Engineering, Beijing Institute of Technology, advised by Prof. Chao Sun.

-🔥 My previous research focused on Roadside / Vehicle-side / Collaborative / Embodied 3D Perception, aiming to enhance agents’ spatial understanding of surrounding environment.
+🔥 My previous research focused on Roadside / Vehicle-side / Collaborative / Embodied 3D Perception, aiming to enhance the cross-domain spatial understanding of heterogeneous agents.

 ✨ My currently research interests are in the **Spatial Intelligence** and **End-to-End Autonomous Driving**.